piccolo-orm/piccolo_api/docs/source/crud/piccolo_crud.rst

         ]
     }

-It can even works with joins.
+It can even work with joins.
 However, you need to enable this by setting the ``max_joins`` parameter of ``PiccoloCRUD``.
 Notice how we pass in ``director.name``:

 .. code-block::